-Because music interacts with just about every region of your brain, it helps keep brain pathways strong in order to promote well-being, enhanced learning, and increased cognitive function.
+Because music interacts with just about every region of the brain, it keeps neuropathways strong, which in turn promotes well-being, enhanced learning, and increased cognitive function.

 ADHD and music

-ADHDers often struggle with attentiveness, focus, and keeping track of time.
-Music can help to improve focus, problem-solving abilities, and overall mood.
+ADHDers often struggle with attentiveness, focus, and keeping track of time, among other challenges.
+Fortunately, music can help improve focus, problem-solving abilities, and overall mood.

 - Increased levels of dopamine